 and SAVVY Contemporary The Laboratory of Form-Ideas

-The waters of the present are a living archive of the relations it sustains with humans and more than humans in a range of entangled temporalities.
-They contain information about the places and bodies with which they have been related.
-Which are the myths, stories and imaginarias of the Mediterranean that are currently being woven together?
+The waters of the present are a living archive of the relations they sustain with humans and more-than-humans in a complex web of entangled temporalities.
+They contain information about the places and bodies they have engaged with.
+What are the myths, stories, and imaginaries of the Mediterranean that are currently being woven together?

-Under a western gaze of the planet, the Mediterranean, as its name indicates, was conceived as a center of the known planet.
+Under a Western gaze of the planet, the Mediterranean, as its name indicates, was conceived as the center of the known planet.
 As a fluid space, it has been a projected surface of contested and disputed futures through which systematic violence has been effectuated by privileged nations towards different life forms.

 Audiovisual support: Lara Tabet

 Audio assistance and editing: Álvaro Villalobos